American Mahjong FAQ

 Same color on the card means same suit.
 You pick which suit — but all groups in that color must match.

-›A hand on the NMJL® card is marked 'C'.
-You spot the perfect tile in the discard pile.
+A hand on the NMJL® card is marked 'C'.
+You spot the perfect tile for a Pung you still need in the discard pile.
 What do you do?

-Concealed hands, marked 'C' on the NMJL® card, cannot have any exposures during play.
-A player going for a concealed hand will never call for a Pung, Kong, Quint, or Sextet — though they CAN call a discard if it completes Mahjong.
+Concealed hands, marked 'C' on the NMJL card, cannot have any exposures during play.
+A player going for a concealed hand will never call for a Pung, Kong, or Quint — though they CAN call a discard if it completes Mahjong.
 Otherwise every tile must come from the wall or Charleston.
 Zero exposures with no clear pattern is a strong signal.

 The official NMJL® rule is simple: no Charleston with three players.
 East discards a tile and play begins immediately.
 The ghost player method is a popular house rule, not the official approach.